ReVanced/revanced-manager/docs/1_patching-applications.md

 # 🧩 Patching applications

+# 🪜 How to use ReVanced Manager to patch applications

 1. Tap the **Patcher** button in the bottom navigation bar
 2. Tap the **Select an application** card
 3. Here, you have the option to choose between selecting an already-installed app on your device or selecting an APK file from storage.